 Members and Senior Officers - Members of the Council and certain senior officers have direct control over the financial and operating policies of the Authority and are therefore in a position of influence.
-The total of members' allowances paid in 2012/13 is shown in Note 30.
-During 2012/13 a questionnaire was distributed to the 56 Current Members and 7 relevant officers.
+The total of members' allowances paid in 2013/14 is shown in Note 30.
+During 2013/14 a questionnaire was distributed to the 56 Current Members and 5 relevant officers.

-Three Members declared an interest relating to grants paid to voluntary and other organisations totalling £93k, the majority of this was a payment to Thanet CAB, the balance being a contribution to the Margate Carnival.
+Three Members declared an interest relating to grants paid to voluntary and other organisations totalling £16k, the majority of this was a payment to Hartsdown Technology College, the balance being a contribution to the Margate Carnival.

 At the time of preparing this statement returns had not been received from 3 of the 56 Members and 1 senior officer.
 Their previous declarations have been reviewed and none of the Members who have yet to return their forms had previously made any disclosures.
-In addition one Member's interests relating to prior years have been subject to legal challenge during the year.

-Government Departments - Central Government has significant influence over the general operations of the Authority - it is responsible for providing the statutory framework within which the Authority operates, provides the majority of its funding in the form of grants and prescribes the terms of many of the transactions that the Authority has with other parties (e.g. Council tax bills, Housing Benefits).
+Government Departments - Central Government has significant influence over the general operations of the Authority - it is responsible for providing the statutory framework within which the Authority operates, provides the majority of its funding in the form of grants and prescribes the terms of many of the transactions that the Authority has with other parties (e.g. Council Tax bills, Housing Benefits).
 Grants received from government departments are set out in the subjective analysis in Note 28 Amounts Reported for Resource Allocation Decisions.
-Grant receipts and amounts outstanding at 31 March 2013 are shown in Note 33.
+Grant receipts and amounts outstanding at 31 March 2014 are shown in Note 33.